pyOpenSci/pyopensci.github.io/_posts/2023-12-29-czi-funds-pyopensci-2024.md

 ### Broad inclusion is critical for both open source and open science

-Broad inclusion of individuals in the open source ecosystem which has been found to be [even less diverse then the broader tech community](https://www.wired.com/2017/06/diversity-open-source-even-worse-tech-overall/) is also critical to pyOpenSci's mission. pyOpenSci wants to empower everyone to participate in both the development and use of open source software.
+Broad inclusion of underrepresented and historically excluded individuals is critical to pyOpenSci's mission.
+The open source ecosystem has been found to be [even less diverse then the broader tech community], (https://www.wired.com/2017/06/diversity-open-source-even-worse-tech-overall/) and to help remedy this, pyOpenSci empowers everyone to participate in both the development and use of open source software.
 This empowerment enables open science to reach its full potential.

 ### Open source maintainers need more support